Domeimeie/WT-F_ATL1/README.md

 ## Overview

-This is a simple PHP-enabled HTML website designed for the ATL in the module "Web Technologies - Foundation"
+This is a simple PHP-enabled HTML website designed for the ATL in the module "Web Technologies - Foundation" And example of the website can be accessed via http://domei.internet-box.ch/

 ## Features